Victoria Principal: Behind the scenes, transition, and return to acting

 Principal decided to leave acting and became a Hollywood talent agent and booking agent, which was her profession from 1975 to late 1977.
 She then had ambitions to study at law school and would support herself if needed through small acting roles on television and film, so as to fund her future college tuition.
-In 1977, she made a return to acting in a guest appearance on the pilot of the television series Fantasy Island which aired on the ABC network, and in the 1977 television film The Night They Took Miss Beautiful on the NBC network.
+In 1976, she returned to her character in Earthquake by shooting additional scenes to expand the running time of the original picture for the broadcast premiere of that film, and in 1977, she made a guest appearance on the pilot of the television series Fantasy Island which aired on the ABC network, and in the 1977 television film The Night They Took Miss Beautiful on the NBC network.

 The urge to return to acting came when television producer Aaron Spelling offered Principal a role in the pilot of his television series Fantasy Island, which she accepted.

 Dallas TV series

 When Principal obtained the pilot audition script for Dallas, her academic career ambitions changed, and she decided to return to the full-time acting profession.
 As Principal explained to TV Guide Network in 2004, "I had left acting to be an agent and was on my way to law school, but when a friend dropped off a Dallas script, I read it.
 When I finished, I knew my life had changed - that part was mine.
 So I called the [casting] person and said, "I'm sending someone in."
 She said, "Who?"
 I said, "Just put down my name.
 It will be a surprise."
 And it certainly was a surprise - I showed up with me!
 I sent myself in for it!"
-Principal landed the role of Pamela Barnes Ewing on the long-running prime time TV soap opera series Dallas that aired on the CBS network from 1978 to 1991.
+Principal landed the role of Pamela Barnes Ewing on the long-running prime time TV soap opera Dallas that aired on the CBS network from 1978 to 1991.
 Principal explained to People in 2018, "When I went in for the part on Dallas, I had already fallen in love with the show and with the part.
 So my feeling from the moment I read it was that it was incredibly special and that I really, really wanted to be a part of it.
 I could not imagine not being Pam."
 As Principal told TV Insider in 2018, "I believed that Dallas would be a hit from the moment I read it.
 In fact, I turned down a major role that would have conflicted with Dallas in the belief that I would be offered the role of Pam.
 So that happened!"